AdiH8/Steganography-Tkinter/README.md

 Contributions, bug reports, and feature requests are welcome.
 Feel free to open an issue or submit a pull request on the GitHub repository.

-#### License:

-This project is licensed under the MIT License.
-See the LICENSE file for details.